TIC3001-Archive/tic3001-ay2122s2-13/README.md

 ## Output

-Output file is in the same parent folder as input file and file name "ActualOutput" suffixed with test case code.
+Output file is in the same parent folder as input file and file name "ActualOutput{code}.text" where {code} is test case code.